csiro-mlai/dl_hpc_starter_pack/README.md

 Place any of the parameters for the trainer detailed at https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#trainer-class-api in your configuration file, and they will be passed to the `pytorch_lightning.Trainer` instance.

-# Tying it all together: `main.py`
+# Tying it all together: `dlhpcstarter`

 ---

-***This is an overview of what occurs in `main.py`, you do not need to modify it.***
+***This is an overview of what occurs when the entrypoint `dlhpcstarter` is executed, this is not necessary to understand to use the package.***

-The main function does the following:
+`dlhpcstarter` does the following:

  - Gets the command line arguments using `argparse`, e.g., arguments like this:
     ```shell
-    python3 main.py --config baseline --task cifar10
+    dlhpcstarter --config baseline --task cifar10
     ```
  - Imports the `stages` definition for the task using `src.utils.importer`.
  - Reads the configuration `.yaml` and combines it with the command line arguments.